1dv032/exercise-docker-compose-ror-dev/README.md

 # exercise-docker-compse-ror-dev
-In the previous exercise you created an docker container, in this exercise you will use docker compose to create multiple docker containers and linking them all together to create an development environment for an Ruby on Rails application.
+In the previous exercise you created a docker container.
+In this exercise you will use docker compose to create multiple docker containers and linking them all together to create an development environment for a Ruby on Rails application.

-We have created the base RoR application an a Dockerfile to get you started although we **strongly recommend** building this yourself to get familiar with the different steps.
+We have created the base RoR application and a Dockerfile to get you started although we **strongly recommend** building this yourself to get familiar with the different steps.
 If you choose to build it yourself you'll find the [instructions here](build-it-yourself.md).
 If you want to use this pre-created repo you will have tor use this command:
 ```
 #First navigate to your exercise repository
 git remote add docker-compose-ror-dev https://github.com/1dv032/exercise-docker-compose-ror-dev.git